"The Horrors of Moral Compromise"

 GOOD has a positive moral worldview, but its moral points are often indirect or unstated in the dialogue.
 It is not clear, therefore, that all viewers watching GOOD will come away from the movie firmly opposed to euthanasia.
 Especially when they see how the dementia affects John’s elderly mother.
 Also, John’s Jewish friend is a secular person who admires John for cheating on his wife with a beautiful, younger woman.
 Some immature viewers may admire the friend’s approval of John’s infidelity, or they may not.
 Finally, there is plenty of strong foul language in GOOD, including many “f” words and several strong profanities.
 The strong foul language and the indirect morality merit extreme caution and mature discernment.
 The movie would have been better if it had eliminated the strong foul language, clarified some of the plot’s confusion, inserted more passion, and spoken out more directly against the murders and vicious immorality that the protagonist’s moral compromises helped to create.
 Still, it is good that there is finally a movie dealing with the roots of the Holocaust in Adolf Hitler’s movie propaganda and his euthanasia program.
 GOOD shows the power of the mass media to corrupt the people of whole nations.

+Loosely based on a true story, GOOD stars Viggo Mortensen as John Halder, a literature professor in Nazi Germany.
+In 1936, John publishes a novel about a doctor whose wife, a concert pianist, asks him to kill her when she comes down with a severe case of multiple sclerosis, which ends her career.
+The novel attracts the attention of Adolf Hitler and his propaganda unit.
+They make a movie out of John’s novel and make John a consultant on their euthanasia program.
+The program becomes a model for Hitler’s program to exterminate the Jews, and John becomes trapped in the corruption that occurs when an ordinary citizen compromises transcendent values.
 GOOD is well produced and well acted, but subtle and too passionless.
 It doesn’t hit viewers over the head with its moral points, but brings out the points in the character conflicts and dialogue.
 Thus, not all viewers may come away from the movie firmly opposed to euthanasia.
 Nevertheless, GOOD has a strong moral premise.
 There are some secular and sexual elements, however, requiring discernment.
 There is also plenty of strong foul language, meriting extreme caution, especially in the second half.